KoalaV2/gettime/README.md

 # gettime
 Get schedule for NTI gymnasiet söderntörn.

-# Cred to https://github.com/TayIsAsleep for creating most of gettime and cred to https://github.com/PierreLeFevre/ for creating sodschema ( rip )
+# Cred to https://github.com/TayIsAsleep for creating almost all of gettime and cred to https://github.com/PierreLeFevre/ for creating sodschema ( rip )